Skip to content

 CL_NODE=http://beacon-node:5052

-Adjust the CL_NODE URL as needed – replace beacon-node:5052 with the IP address or hostname and API port of the CL client you set up earlier.
+Adjust the CL_NODE URL as needed, replacing beacon-node:5052 with the IP address or hostname and API port of the CL client you set up earlier.

 Let's check everything is set up correctly

-We still haven't imported our validator keys.
+We still haven't imported any validator keys.
 However, we can check if everything is set up correctly so far.

 Run ./ethd up to start Vero and the remote signer.
 Then, run /ethd logs validator to view Vero's logs.